Getting Started Guide (Plus plan): The New Litmus Platform

 - Import HTML from Dropbox, Google Drive, or One Drive: This method will automatically create your email across Builder and Checklist, and automatically generate one set of Email Previews (available in Checklist).

-Approve: This feature enables Litmus Proof and is only available on Enterprise plans.
+Review: This feature enables Litmus Proof and is only available on Enterprise plans.

 Test: Ready for final QA?
 Validate your email is working as intended before sending with this option.
 There are a few ways to start your email in Checklist: